Emerging Director / Hamilton Airport - Hamilton, New Zealand

 As the former CEO of Manta5, Greg worked with the founders of Torpedo7 to market an innovative new hydrofoil pedal-powered bike which allows users to plane across the surface of lakes and rivers - as if they are cycling on water.

 "My role as CEO was to lead our team, develop the commercial strategy and facilitate design thinking so our designers and engineers could develop the most innovative product possible, whilst keeping the end-users and commercial viability in mind.
 We've been fortunate to test our prototypes with dozens of self-selected enthusiasts which is helping inform the final design of our production-ready product.

 “Entrepreneurship can be a challenging journey,” says Greg.
 "When you come up with an idea, it’s often daunting to push towards founding the business, but there are methods you can use which make the validation and launch pathway easier.”

-At university, he majored in Entrepreneurship and Strategic Management as part of a Bachelor of Management Studies degree.
+At university, he majored in Strategic Management and Entrepreneurship & Innovation as part of a Bachelor of Management Studies with Honours degree.

 Greg also enjoyed many opportunities to develop his skills outside the classroom, such as getting involved in business case competitions.
-In 2013, Greg was part of a talented group of students whose idea for an online immigration business saw them take home the $30,000 winners’ prize at the Innes 48-hour Business Start-up Competition.
+He was part of a talented group of students whose idea for an online immigration business saw them take home the $30,000 winners’ prize at the Innes 48-hour Business Start-up Competition.

-Greg was vice-president of Enactus Waikato from 2010 to 2012; a global student organisation that runs not-for-profit entrepreneurial projects designed to improve local communities.
+Greg was vice-president of Enactus Waikato; a global student organisation that runs not-for-profit entrepreneurial projects designed to improve local communities.
 He led the Waikato team to back-to-back national victories, and they went on to represent New Zealand at the Enactus World Cups in Kuala Lumpur and Washington DC.